ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - c - (REVIEW) Mongoose - Schemas, Models and Documents.md

   - Note:
       - "The unique Option is Not a Validator.
 It's a convenient helper for building MongoDB unique indexes"
       - If you modify your model and add/remove `unique`, Mongoose will not take it into account.
-      - Solution: drop your DB or reindex (https://github.com/Automattic/mongoose/issues/7396#issuecomment-452905218)
+      - Solution: drop your DB or re-index (https://github.com/Automattic/mongoose/issues/7396#issuecomment-452905218)

 - `enum`